Obtaining Government Files — Freedom of Information Act (FOIA) and Privacy Act

 • Reason why the record is believed to exist.

 To protect personal privacy, the personal records of an individual may only be released with the authorization of that individual.
-To process a request for your own personal records, the request must contain your original signature, and your signature must either be notarized or submitted under penalty of perjury, be signed, and dated.
 In addition to the information listed above, a personal record request should contain your full name, any aliases used, and date and place of birth.

 Response Time